cdandoy/DbPop/README.md

 This utility allows you to quickly re-populate a development database to an initial state which opens the doors of fast and reliable functional tests.

-DbPop currently only supports SQL Server but support for other databases will be added.
+DbPop supports SQL Server and PostgreSQL, support for other databases will be added.

 DbPop can be invoked from the command line or be used as a dependency to load datasets.
 A dataset is a directory containing CSV files corresponding to your database tables.<br/>